Canteen

 Canteen is currently at proof-of-concept stage.
 We’d love to help set up a community restaurant in Frome permanently, but we need to fully understand what the community wants from it first – if indeed it wants it at all.

 No reservation needed – pop along any time from 5pm.
-Food is served up to 8pm, or until it runs out.
+Food is served up to 7pm, or until it runs out.

-Canteen is the product of a Frome Food Network 2024 residency with Future Shed, which offers practical support to get green and healthy initiatives and enterprises off the ground through building networks, funding residencies, connecting people, and start-up coaching.
+Canteen is the product of a Frome Food Network 2024 and 2025 residency with Future Shed, which offers practical support to get green and healthy initiatives and enterprises off the ground through building networks, funding residencies, connecting people, and start-up coaching.

 Future Shed is part of Edventure, an organisation supporting community entrepreneurship in Frome.